Spanish Language and Culture in Segovia

 Students at the second year level hoping to study in Segovia for the Spring quarter are encouraged to visit our Intermediate Spanish Immersion in Segovia program page.

 You will improve your Spanish language skills in this impressively historical and picturesque city, while being only 25 minutes by high-speed train from Spain's capital, Madrid.
 In addition, you live in a homestay which further supports your immersion into Spanish society and culture.
 You will attend courses at the GEO Center with other American students from all over the US, yet also have the opportunity to fully experience local culture and explore friendships with Segovians.
-You can participate in tandem language learning activities with local university students or do an internship at a local business or organization.
+You can also participate in tandem language learning activities with local university students.
 Excursions to neighboring sites of importance and other group activities are included in the program.

 Intermediate and advanced students will immerse themselves in Spanish language at GEO's Segovia Center, and attend classes designed exclusively for GEO participants.
 Local GEO instructors, experts in their field, have extensive experience teaching U.S. students.
 All courses are taught entirely in Spanish.
 Classes are typically small, allowing you the opportunity to interact frequently with faculty members in and out of the classroom.
 The central location of Segovia facilitates learning outside the classroom on excursions to neighboring sites of importance such as the royal palace in La Granja, the University of Salamanca, the museums of Madrid, the Route of the famous Spanish castles, Toledo and more.
 Excursions are led by professors and are integrated into the courses, encouraging students to apply what they learn in the classroom to the sights around them.
-You can participate in tandem language learning activities with local university students or do an internship at a local business or organization.
+You can participate in tandem language learning activities with local university students.

 Students at the intermediate level in 2nd year Spanish will enroll in a pre-set curriculum of three courses.
 Advanced students at the 3rd year Spanish level will enroll in two to three courses of their choosing.
 Each course consists of 45 contact hours.